huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_connection.md

 # huaweicloud_vpc_peering_connection

 Provides a resource to manage a VPC Peering Connection resource.
-This is an alternative to `huaweicloud_vpc_peering_connection_v2`

 -> **NOTE:** For cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connections, use the `huaweicloud_vpc_peering_connection` resource to manage the requester's side of the connection and use